filamentphp/spatie-laravel-media-library-plugin/README.md

 ### Configuring the storage disk and directory

 By default, files will be uploaded publicly to your storage disk defined in the [Filament configuration file](https://filamentphp.com/docs/forms/installation#publishing-configuration).
-You can also set the `FILAMENT_FILESYSTEM_DISK` environment variable to change this.
+You can also set the `FILESYSTEM_DISK` environment variable to change this.
 This is to ensure consistency between all Filament packages.
 Spatie's disk configuration will not be used, unless you [define a disk for a registered collection](https://spatie.be/docs/laravel-medialibrary/working-with-media-collections/defining-media-collections#content-using-a-specific-disk).

 Alternatively, you can manually set the disk with the `disk()` method: